-- Ensure independent end assessors are competent both vocationally and in assessment - ✓ Approve and appoint independent end assessors\ - Ensure assessments are planned, communicated and executed fairly - ✓ Quality assures independent end assessments - With planned internal quality assurance activity - o Including both desk based and 'live' quality assurance activity - This must be performed on a risk basis, i.e. new or poorly performing assessors must have every element of every assessment quality assured, but established, high performing assessors can be quality assured on a sampling basis, with at least one assessment activity being subject to either desk based or live internal quality assurance activity - ✓ Ensure written tests are correctly invigilated (Annex B) - Ensure standardisation of all assessors occurs on a regular basis, including but not limited to: - Review of annual adherence to CPD requirements
+- ✓ Ensure independent end assessors are competent both vocationally and in assessment - ✓ Approve and appoint independent end assessors - ✓ Ensure assessments are planned, communicated and executed fairly - ✓ Quality assures independent end assessments - o With planned internal quality assurance activity - o Including both desk based and 'live' quality assurance activity - This must be performed on a risk basis, i.e. new or poorly performing assessors must have every element of every assessment quality assured, but established, high performing assessors can be quality assured on a sampling basis, with at least one assessment activity being subject to either desk based or live internal quality assurance activity - ✓ Ensure on-demand tests are correctly invigilated (Annex B) - ✓ Ensure standardisation of all assessors occurs on a regular basis, including but not limited to: - o Review of annual adherence to CPD requirements - o Regular standardisation meetings usually quarterly but required frequency to depend on internal and external quality assurance outcomes of each assessment organisation

-- o Regular standardisation meetings usually quarterly but required frequency to depend on internal and external quality assurance outcomes of each assessment organisation - o Assessment and verification training sessions - o Shadowing and cross checking of other assessors - ✓ Address poor performance from assessors to ensure high standards of end assessment - Obtain and review feedback / satisfaction results from apprentices and employers, taking appropriate actions for improvement - √ Address and administer any appeals and grievances fairly and in line with the consistent approach
+- o Assessment and verification training sessions - o Shadowing and cross checking of other assessors - ✓ Address poor performance from assessors to ensure high standards of end assessment - Obtain and review feedback / satisfaction results from apprentices and employers, taking appropriate actions for improvement - Address and administer any appeals and grievances fairly and in line with the consistent approach

 Employers wishing to conduct end point assessment, either in their own organisation or for other organisations, must register as an assessment organisation on the Register of Apprentice Assessment Organisations in the same way any assessment organisation is required to do.
 All assessment organisations are required to check the independence of the end point assessor from the apprentice, ensuring that the end point assessor has not been involved in the learning, development or line management of the apprentice.
 All assessment organisations are subject to external quality assurance.
+This exception to the standard constraints for end point assessment was granted by the Skills Minister for the retail standards in September 2015.

-\ Where independent end assessors are sourced from the employer's workforce they must be able to demonstrate independence from the apprentice and will act under the remit of the assessment organisation during the period of the assessment.
+Where independent end assessors are sourced from the employer's workforce they must be able to demonstrate independence from the apprentice and will act under the remit of the assessment organisation during the period of the assessment.